You could say Glenn Woodward had a sweet tooth.

 The Woodwards’ gift also allowed the Nisonger Center Johnstown Road Dental Clinic, which treats underserved children, to upgrade to electronic dental records and purchase additional needed equipment.

-The care Glenn received at the clinic convinced the Woodward family to make the dental clinic part of their philanthropic plan nearly two decades ago.
+The care Glenn received at the clinic convinced the Woodward family to make the dental clinic part of their philanthropic plan nearly two decades before they made the gift.

 “It was a day I’ll remember for the rest of my life,” Robert Woodward Jr. said.
 “My whole family was there, including my grandchildren.
 That was a day they’ll hopefully pass along to their children.
 It ended up much greater and bigger than I dreamed.”